-Join David Ross for an in-depth discussion in this video Select a motion detector, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Select a motion detector, part of Raspberry Pi: Home Monitoring and Control.

 - There are two basic kinds of motion detectors,…wired and wireless.…For a wired motion detector,…you have to run two wires to the receiving unit.…You can easily determine with a volt meter…when motion is being detected.…However, running two wires especially…over longer distances is not always desirable.…The wireless motion detector can wirelessly transmit…to the receiver without the need of wires.…Even though there are a lot…of wireless motion detectors out there,…the Skylink wireless motion detector receiver pair…is not only very good value for the money,…but is also easy to connect its receiver…to the Raspberry Pi GPIO pins.…